Stem Cell Treatments For Inherited Genetic Diseases

 What is the outcome for a fetus with an inherited genetic disease?

-Because stem cell defects result in such a wide of variety of diseases (hemoglobinopathies, immunodeficiencies, inborn errors of metabolism, etc.), the outcome for the fetus depends on that particular disease.
-The wide range of outcomes are anywhere from death or severe life-long impairment to survival and treatment after birth with minimal impairment.
-There are degrees of severity and variations in outcome even with a single disease.
-A good example is sickle cell disease: some children have very mild disease and do not need any treatment and others have very severe disease that requires frequent treatment and leads to severe impairment.
+Many genetic diseases affect cells in multiple organs, leading to a wide range of outcomes.
+Depending on the diagnosis, outcomes may range from death or severe life-long impairment to survival and treatment after birth with minimal impact.
+Even in the same condition within a family can affect some family members more severely than others.
+A good example is sickle cell disease: some children have very mild disease and do not need any treatment and others have very severe disease that requires frequent treatment.

-The best information about the consequences of each of these many inherited stem cell defects can be found on websites, support groups, and publications devoted specifically to that disease.
-We have provided links to some of these very helpful and informative websites.
-Another way to find information on any specific inherited defect is to use a search engine such as Google or by logging onto Medline/PubMed.
+Your genetic counselor will help explain the specific prognosis for your fetus’s diagnosis.
+Information about the consequences of each of these many conditions can be found on reliable websites, support groups, and publications devoted specifically to that diagnosis.
+We have provided links to some of these resources below.

 How serious is the inherited genetic disease in my fetus?